 In Hsinchu City, some of the main attractions are the Shibajain Mountain Range, Green Glass Lake, the Hsinchu Zoo, and the Glass Museum of Hsinchu.

 Also famed as Chenghuang Temple, the Hsinchu City God Temple is among the top-ranked temples in Taiwan.
 After exploring this stunning temple, you may walk through stalls around and try delicious Taiwan food, including the signature rice noodles.

-Hualien is the biggest county in Taiwan and is also known as the most scenic Taiwan destinations.
-With towering summits, azure skies, views of the Pacific Ocean, and scenic valleys, visitors are attracted towards its natural beauty.
-Both locals and globetrotters flock here to visit the stunning natural attractions in the cool gorges of Taroko National Park or the East Coast National Scenic Area.
+Hualien is the biggest county in Taiwan and is also known as one of the most scenic Taiwan destinations.
+With towering summits, azure skies, views of the Pacific Ocean, and scenic valleys, visitors are attracted to its natural beauty.
+Both locals and globetrotters flock here to visit the stunning natural attractions in the cool Taroko Gorge National Park or the East Coast National Scenic Area.

-The maritime and industrial capital, Kaohsiung is a thriving city and metropolis for Taiwan vacation.
-The weather remains pleasant all the year round, and the scenic attractions nearby have made it the best destination for Taiwan tourism.
+The maritime and industrial capital, Kaohsiung, is a thriving city and metropolis for Taiwan vacation.
+The weather remains pleasant all year round, and the scenic attractions nearby have made it the best destination for Taiwan tourism.

 Here, visitors can explore the well-known tourist sites like Xiziwan Bay, Love River, Lotus Pond, Mount Shoushan, and the Old City of Zuoying.
-You can experience the views of the ocean, river, and mountains via bicycling, hiking, and camping.
+You can experience the ocean, river, and mountain views via bicycling, hiking, and camping.